-I diagnose and treat people with a wide range of neurological disorders including;
+I appreciate that waiting weeks can be frustrating, so will try and see people quickly (though this is not always possible).
+I diagnose and treat people with a wide range of neurological disorders, including;

 General diagnostic neurology.